Samsung Android 11 update: These devices have One UI 3.0 - 9to5Google

 – Galaxy S20 FE

 While this Android 11 update has yet to hit the US, the Galaxy S20 FE did start picking up its One UI 3.0 update in Russia on December 18 with the UK, India, and Germany also seeing updates.
+As of December 7th, the update is starting to roll out in the US as well.
 The rollout is expected to continue in other countries over the coming weeks.

 – Galaxy Note 20 Series